jasminesingh0509/MyStoryBook/README.md

 A story creator web app for children.
-Users can start a story or contribute to an exisiting one!
+Users can start a story or contribute to an existing one!

 ## Getting Started